jonwashburn/riemann-recognition-geometry-up/WRITTEN_PROOF_PROMPT.md

 These rebuild the bundled gate via `GreenTraceIdentity.of_lift_and_ftc`.

-**Boundary-term gate (this is now the boxed target):** the CR/Green pipeline ultimately needs the phase velocity to be a genuine boundary trace of a 2D field.
+**Boundary-term gate (this is now the boxed target):** the minimal Port-level hook is `PhaseVelocityBoundaryTrace (L := L) (F := F)`, i.e. existence of a 2D field whose boundary trace equals the phase velocity.

-This is captured semantically by the “log-branch CR identity” interface in `RiemannRecognitionGeometry/Port/CRBoundaryTraceInterfaces.lean`:
+For semantic faithfulness, there is also a “log-branch CR identity” archetype in `RiemannRecognitionGeometry/Port/CRBoundaryTraceInterfaces.lean`:
 `CRBoundaryTraceInterfaces.CRBoundaryTraceLog`, which implies `PhaseVelocityBoundaryTrace` via `phaseVelocityBoundaryTrace_of_CRBoundaryTraceLog`.

+**Non-vacuity note (important):**
+`PhaseVelocityBoundaryTrace` by itself does not yet force the trace field to be the *same* harmonic field whose Carleson-box energy is `cofactorEbox_poisson`.
+In an actual discharge, the trace field must be tied to that energy model (Poisson/conjugate-Poisson / Green identity on Whitney boxes).

 **Decomposition (now formalized as a reusable lemma):** the *algebraic* core “(pairing bound) + (remainder bound) ⇒ (boundary bound)” is now in